-This potato spinach curry recipe is an ideal dish for the kids who are struggling to eat green leafy vegetables.
-It is pretty easy, simple, and healthy to prepare.
+This potato spinach curry recipe is ideal for kids struggling to eat green leafy vegetables.
+It is pretty easy to prepare.

-A fresh bunch of spinach in my refrigerator tempting me to make this Indian style green curry for today's dinner.
-It is pretty easy, simple, and healthy to prepare.
+A fresh bunch of spinach in my refrigerator tempted me to make this Indian-style green curry for today's dinner.

-My son loved this potato spinach curry and he had my share too, so this goes as proof of its tastiness.
-This delicious dish is perfect for the kids who are struggling to eat green leafy vegetables.
+My son loved this potato spinach curry and had my share, proving its tastiness.
+This delicious dish is perfect for kids struggling to eat green leafy vegetables.

 What do this taste like?

-This is a creamy, mild, flavorful dish that is made to pair up with roti or chapati.
-If you feel that Indian food is very spicy, then you should give this dish a try.
+This creamy, mild, flavorful dish is made to pair up with roti or chapati.
+If you feel that Indian food is very spicy, you should try this dish.
 Moreover, you will change your view of Indian food for sure.

-- A delicious way to include fresh spinach into your diet, which is one of the most neglected ingredients in many homes.
+- It is a delicious way to include fresh spinach into your diet, one of the most neglected ingredients in many homes.

-- The method of making and the process involved in preparing for the recipe is straightforward and easy.
+- The method of making and the process of preparing the recipe is straightforward.
 Furthermore, even beginners can make with excellent results.

-- The gravy is super silky and smooth that you will not realize that you are eating spinach.
+- The gravy is so silky and smooth that you will not realize you are eating spinach.

-- This Aloo palak recipe is super nutritious that makes you feel like comfort food.
+- This Aloo palak recipe is super nutritious and makes you feel like comfort food.

-You make-ahead most of the preparatory work, which will reduce half of your work burden while cooking.
+You do most of the preparatory work, which will reduce half of your work burden while cooking.

-- You may freeze or refrigerate the leftover.
+- You may freeze or refrigerate the leftovers.

 - Bring home the restaurant-style side dish in the comfort of your home.

-- You substitute half of the number of spinach leaves with green mustard leaves in this recipe for aloo palak.
-We make this variation many times, and this tastes delicious as well.
+- You substitute half the number of spinach leaves with green mustard leaves in this recipe for aloo palak.
+We make this variation many times, and it tastes delicious as well.

-- You may also use methi leaves/fresh fenugreek leaves instead of spinach in this potato spinach curry.
+- In this potato spinach curry, you may also use methi leaves/fresh fenugreek leaves instead of spinach.
 Or you may also use both together.

-- Swap potato with Indian cottage cheese, paneer, and this option turns into a whole new dish, palak paneer.
+- Swap potato with Indian cottage cheese and paneer, and this option turns into a whole new dish: palak paneer.